Full List of Local Government Areas in Abuja FCT

 local government area in abuja fct

-Covering a land area of about 7,290 km², the Federal Capital Territory (FCT) is divided into six (6) local government areas namely:
+Covering a land area of about 7,290 km², the Federal Capital Territory (FCT) is divided into six (6) local government areas, namely:

 • Abaji Local Government Area